aHasnat1997/Inventory-Management-Client/README.md

 ## Features

 ### 1. Authentication
 - **User Registration and Login**: Users must register and log in to access the dashboard.
 JWT (JSON Web Tokens) are used for secure authentication.
-For now, there will be a single role, essentially a user responsible for managing the system.
+For now, there has two roles, "buyer" and "seller," to facilitate different functionalities based on user roles

 ### 2. Functionality
 - **CRUD Operations**: Users can perform CRUD operations on computer items in the inventory.